tldr-pages/tldr/pages/linux/dkms.md

 # dkms

-> A framework that allows for dynamic building of kernel modules
+> A framework that allows for dynamic building of kernel modules.

-- List currently installed modules
+- List currently installed modules:

 `dkms status`

-- Rebuild all modules for the currently running kernel
+- Rebuild all modules for the currently running kernel:

 `dkms autoinstall`

-- Install version 1.2.1 of the acpi_call module for the currently running kernel
+- Install version 1.2.1 of the acpi_call module for the currently running kernel:

 `dkms install -m acpi_call -v 1.2.1`

-- Remove version 1.2.1 of the acpi_call module from all kernels
+- Remove version 1.2.1 of the acpi_call module from all kernels:

 `dkms remove -m acpi_call -v 1.2.1 --all`